 Using steroids may jeopardize one's health.
 Side effects of steroids can cause hair loss in addition to other health problems.
 Long lasting side effect includes - premature balding or hair loss, dizziness, depression, and aggression, hallucinations, sleep problems, nausea, high blood pressure, aching joints, liver damage, urinary problems, increased risk of strokes.

 If your hair is falling out, what should you do?
 Male pattern baldness diagnosis

 Going bald is a fear of most men.
 Did you know that if you see sudden hair loss, you should first check with your family doctor or internist?
 A dermatologist will treat skin infections that cause hair loss.
 It may be necessary for you to see an endocrinologist for hormone imbalances, namely androgens.
 A doctor can offer medical treatment to improve the hair loss condition.

-- Diagnose what is the problem, male pattern baldness or health condition.
+- Diagnose what the problem, male pattern baldness or health condition is.

 - Find your best hair loss treatment.

 - Look at medical hair restoration for men and non-medical options.